 beans, fruits & seeds

-Recipes included cater to a more western than asian audience.
+Recipes included cater to a more western than Asian audience.

-Because Anita hails from Hong Kong, many of the chinese names of the greens are derived from the cantonese dialect rather than the chinese vernacular which is mandarin.
-But ample photos of the asian greens and completed dishes compensate for that.
+Because Anita hails from Hong Kong, many of the Chinese names of the greens are derived from the Cantonese dialect rather than the Chinese vernacular which is mandarin.
+But ample photos of the Asian greens and completed dishes compensate for that.

 While gathering some facts on wontons, I came across this delightful book titled Swallowing Clouds: A Playful Journey Through Chinese Culture, Language, and Cuisine at the library.
-The title caught my eyes because swallowing clouds is a literal translation of wonton in the cantonese dialect.
+The title caught my eyes because swallowing clouds is a literal translation of wonton in the Cantonese dialect.
 I know this book will definitely talk about wontons.

 It is written by Anthony Zee, a professor of physics at the Institute of Theoretical Physics, University of California.
 Before you start to think ... how boring (no offence to physics buffs), this book is actually very readable.
-I was so well received that it was nominated for the James Beard Award and the International Association of Culinary Professionals Cookbook Award.
+It was so well received that it was nominated for the James Beard Award and the International Association of Culinary Professionals Cookbook Award.

 his family secret recipe for wontons and the wonton soup

-an explanation of the chinese characters making up wonton
+an explanation of the Chinese characters making up wonton 云吞

 his musings about a saying involving the wontons